MeeranB/learn-express-middleware/README.md

 We don't know which routes will want to access the logged in user value so we'll set this middleware on the whole app using `server.use`.
 We'll mimic the other middleware we're using and add the `user` value to the `req` object.
 This lets us pass values down through the request chain to subsequent handlers.

-Create a new middleware that reads the user cookie, verifies it with the `jsonwebtoken` library, then sets the resulting user object on the request object before calling `next`.
+Create a new middleware that reads the user cookie, verifies it with the `jsonwebtoken` library, then sets the resulting user object as a property on the request object before calling `next`.
+Make sure you only try to verify the token if you actually have a user cookie.

 Then change each handler that currently does this manually to instead grab the user from `req.user`.

 <details>
 <summary>Solution</summary>